-FRATELLI IN THE KIMBERLEY, WESTERN AUSTRALIA
+RASCALIN THE KIMBERLEY, WESTERN AUSTRALIA

 Kimberley rock art was made by indigenous Australians on their traditional land.
 Different groups created different styles & some are believed to be up to 60,000 years old.

-SETTLEMENT IN VANUATU
+RASCAL IN VANUATU

 The famous land-diving ceremony celebrates the yam harvest.
 Men and boys dive from wooden towers with vines tied to their ankles, helping to guarantee a bountiful harvest the following year.